secretflow/spu/docs/development/type_system.rst

 There are only two types of objects, *value* or *operator*, which means if a symbol is not a *value*, it's an *operator*.

-- **value**: an object that is managed by SPU runtime, represent a public/secret data.
+- **value**: an object that is managed by SPU runtime, representing a public/secret data.
 - **operator**: an object that takes one or more values and outputs a return value, i.e. `multiply` is an operator.

 Value type